-- (a) a space that contains only- - (i) a lift shaft, stairway or meter room; or - (ii) a bathroom, shower room, laundry, water closet, or sanitary compartment; or - (iii) accommodation intended for not more than 3 vehicles; or - (iv) a combination of the above; or - (b) a mezzanine.
+- (i) a lift shaft, stairway or meter room; or - (ii) a bathroom, shower room, laundry, water closet, or sanitary compartment; or - (iii) accommodation intended for not more than 3 vehicles; or - (iv) a combination of the above; or - (b) a mezzanine.

-trickle top-up system means a system that provides an approved plumbing connection between the water service and a rainwater tank in accordance with AS/NZS 3500.1:2003.
+trickle top-up system - means a system that provides an approved plumbing connection between the water service and a rainwater tank in accordance with AS/NZS 3500.1:2003.

-water meter means a device, including equipment related to the device, for measuring the volume of water supplied to premises.
+water meter - means a device, including equipment related to the device, for measuring the volume of water supplied to premises4.